Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Twitter Blue?

 While the ability to buy the checkmark might be new, many of the other features are not.
 Elon wasn’t the first person to try and monetize the app through subscription — Twitter Blue has been around since 2021.
-Until recently, it has mainly been a way for users to customize their interface and generally enhance their Twitter experience.
+Until recently, it has mainly been a way for users to customize their interface and enhance their Twitter account.

 Following a delay due to the original chaos on the app, Musk relaunched Twitter Blue in November 2022 to incorporate the verification checkmark.
 More features for subscribers to the new version of the service are in the works.
 If we refer to the “new Twitter Blue” from here on in, you’ll know that we’re talking about the tech entrepreneur’s reinvented version that is currently in place.